Chapter One: Follow Your Gut

 First they would get the two eggs away from here.
 Amai stood up and Alistair hefted the bundle up against her back and tied it over one shoulder, under the other and wrapped the other two hanging straps around her waist.
 Checking all of the knots carefully she finally nodded in approval as Amai checked the weight and shifted it slightly to make it easier to carry.

 "There.
-You can run if necessary and you'll still be able to reach your weapon if you need it to fend off any creatures," she explained grabbing the last egg.
+You can run if necessary and you'll still be able to reach your weapon if you need it to fend off any creatures," Alistair explained grabbing the last egg.
 She slipped it over her shoulders in the same way and tied the two loose ends around her waist before grabbing her axe and quickly jogging back to the stand of trees.
 Amai could be seen tramping ahead just ahead of her and within a few short minutes they had reached the jagged moss-covered opening that led down under the waterfall and back to the lake side below.

 Amai groaned loudly in relief.
 "Man I thought for sure we were going to get caught!
 Rathian have excellent eyesight I do know that much," she said as Alistair leaned over to untie the knots around her stomach.
 When they were undone she helped the girl take off the other strap and put the eggs down on the ground.
 After that Alistair unloaded her own and slipped a hand under her armor to rub her shoulders.

 "Excellent eyesight and hearing but a poor sense of smell thankfully.
 Once you grab eggs from any beast you have to remember to keep moving.
 It doesn't matter how tired or worn out you are.
 If you've got eggs in your arms then keep moving even if it's just at a walk.
-Not only will the mother come after you for as long as possible, but some monsters will track you down and jaggi are notorious opportunists.
+Not only will the mother come after you for as long as possible, but some monsters actively will track you down and jaggi are notorious opportunists.
 A large enough pack won't hesitate to try and steal them," Alistair explained as she bent over and ran her hands over the egg in front of her to make sure there were no cracks or other damage.
 Amai nodded and took out her hunter's notes and wrote a few things down before putting it away.

 "So how do you check to make sure they're fresh?
 I mean our client was really specific on that point," she reminded her.
 Alistair thought about that for a moment as she tied the eggs back up.

 Looking up at the sky Alistair frowned and said, "The best way is to use a torch to light it up from one side.
 Then you look at it from the other side to see if it's fertilized.
 Unfortunately it's not dark enough for that right now and we don't have any other means of doing it.
 Going by the quest information we've been provided is the best we can do although it's not always the most accurate.
 Keep that in mind.
-Details can get fuzzy when it comes to non-hunters since they tend to exaggerate or they don't follow through on complete monster surveying," she said waving her finger pointedly.
+Details can get fuzzy when it comes to non-hunters since they tend to exaggerate or they don't follow through on complete monster surveying," she said.
 Taking the switch axe off her shoulders, Alistair collapsed next to the eggs.

 "We estimated that we'd be done by sundown so there should be a felyne cart coming to the nearby outpost in a couple hours to take us and our cargo back to edge of the desert where we'll catch a sand ship back to Loc Lac.
-It will take a couple days of travel to get back to Loc Lac City so we'll have to keep these eggs wrapped up tightly.
+It will take a couple days of travel to get back to the city so we'll have to keep these eggs wrapped up tightly.
 Too much warmth will promote fertilization if they haven't developed already, but not enough will make them spoil," Alistair said as she pressed an ear to the side of the egg.
 It was too thick for her to hear much of anything, but the fact that there wasn't any shifting or chirpping was a good sign.

-"We'll rest here for about 15 minutes to ease our muscles and eat some food rations, but then we have to get moving.
+"We'll rest here for a few minutes to ease our muscles and eat some food rations, but then we have to get moving.
 It will take about three hours on foot to get back to the outpost carrying these eggs and if we miss the transport then that's another day we'll have to wait," Alistair said as she stood back up and went to the quest box.
 She had left their food in there for safe keeping while they went out hunting.
 Cooking raw meat would put out too much of a smell so they would make do with hunting rations as well as fruit and berries that would give them the energy they needed to get moving again.

 "Take only as much as you need to get about half full.
 We can't travel as effectively on full stomachs," Alistair said as she took her portion and then handed the satchel over to Amai who accepted it with a grateful smile.